avishai-ish-shalom/clj-chef/README.md

 `lein midje :autotest` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be run again.

+## License
+This library is licensed under the LGPL v3 license.
+See LICENSE file for more details